Ethiopian Airlines Flight 302: Investigation

 The MAX uses an adjustable stabilizer, moved by a jackscrew, to provide the required pitch trim forces.
 Generic stabilizer illustrated.

 The Ethiopian Civil Aviation Authority (ECAA), the agency responsible for investigating civil aviation accidents in Ethiopia, investigated the accident.
 The aircraft manufacturer, Boeing, stated that it was prepared to work with the United States National Transportation Safety Board (NTSB) and assist Ethiopian Airlines.
-The United States Federal Aviation Administration also assisted in the investigation.
+The United States Federal Aviation Administration (FAA) also assisted in the investigation.

-Both the cockpit voice recorder and the flight data recorder were recovered from the crash site on 11 March.
-The French aviation accident investigation agency BEA announced that it would analyze the flight recorders from the flight.
+Both the cockpit voice recorder (CVR) and the flight data recorder (FDR) were recovered from the crash site on 11 March.
+The French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) announced that it would analyze the flight recorders from the flight.
 BEA received the flight recorders on 14 March.
-On 17 March, Ethiopia's transport minister Dagmawit Moges announced that "the black box has been found in a good condition that enabled us to extract almost all the data inside" and that the preliminary data retrieved from the flight data recorder show a clear similarity with those of Lion Air Flight 610 which crashed off Indonesia.
+On 17 March, Ethiopia's transport minister Dagmawit Moges announced that "the black box has been found in a good condition that enabled us to extract almost all the data inside" and that the preliminary data retrieved from the FDR showed a clear similarity with those of Lion Air Flight 610.

-On 13 March 2019, the FAA announced that new evidence found on the crash site and satellite data on Flight 302 suggested that the aircraft might have suffered from the same problem which the aircraft operating Lion Air Flight 610 had suffered from.
+On 13 March 2019, the FAA announced that new evidence found from the crash site and satellite data on Flight 302 suggested that the aircraft might have experienced the same problem Lion Air Flight 610 had faced.
 Investigators discovered the jackscrew that controlled the pitch angle of the horizontal stabilizer of Flight 302, was in the full "nose down" position.
 The finding suggested that, at the time of the crash, Flight 302 was configured to dive, similar to Lion Air Flight 610.
 Due to this finding, some experts in Indonesia suggested that the Indonesian National Transportation Safety Committee (NTSC) should cooperate with Flight 302's investigation team.
-Later on the evening, the NTSC offered assistance to Flight 302's investigation team, stating that the committee and the Indonesian Transportation Ministry would send investigators and representatives from the government to assist with the investigation of the crash.
+Later, the NTSC offered assistance to Flight 302's investigation team, stating that the committee and the Indonesian Transportation Ministry would send investigators and representatives from the government to assist with the investigation of the crash.